The use of this service template therefore imposes the following conditions:

 Go to the ServiceNav interface and add a service:

-Global-Plugin-ExecutionThe field Plugin file to run must contain the name of your file (placed in the directory as shown above)
+Global-Plugin-ExecutionThe field Plugin file to run must contain the name of your file (placed in the directory indicated earlier)

-The field Arguments of the plugin contains all the arguments of the plugin with the following constraints:
+The field Plugin arguments contains all the arguments of the plugin subject to the following constraints:

 - Arguments are passed as -H 'value' or -host 'value' (e.g. -c 'public' or -url 'https://myurl.com' )

-- To surround the values of the arguments, use the double quotes sign (" ) or the single quotes sign (')
+- When surrounding the values of any arguments, use the double quotes sign (" ) or the single quotes sign (')

-- If the value of an argument surrounded by double quotes contains a double quote it is necessary to escape it with "(antislash double quote)
+- If the value of an argument surrounded by double quotes contains a double quote it is necessary to escape it with "(backslash double quote)

 Example: -h $HOSTADDRESS$ -URI 'mylogin.php' -pwd 'eyi "kim58' -text 'Rue de l' "' "'alma'